-Our industry entered 2020 on a good note.
-We saw positive trends and decent levels of enquiry from both buyers and tenants.
+The commercial property industry entered 2020 on a good note.
+We saw positive trends and decent levels of enquiries from both buyers and tenants.
 We’d like to explore how this positive start has now altered the state of play, as we look ahead at the potential impact of COVID-19.

 Let’s start on a positive!